 She moved to Al Jazeera America from The Nation Institute, where she was web and associate editor for five years.
 Before moving to the United States, she was theater section editor at TimeOut Mumbai and staff writer at a men’s monthly feature magazine in India.
 She currently edits a weekly column about race and equity in education for The Hechinger Report.

 Lisa Armstrong, Senior Editor

-Lisa Armstrong is acting director of The Investigative Fund’s Ida B. Wells Fellowship Program.
-She is an award-winning journalist with credits in The New York Times, The Atlantic, The Intercept, The Daily Beast and several other publications and websites.
+Lisa Armstrong is an award-winning journalist with credits in The New York Times, The Atlantic, The Intercept, The Daily Beast and several other publications and websites.
 She has reported from several countries, including Sierra Leone, Liberia, Tajikistan and the Philippines, and reported from Haiti from 2010 to 2014, through grants from The Pulitzer Center on Crisis Reporting and NYU.
 She has been featured on NPR and the BBC, discussing rape in the camps in Haiti and HIV/AIDS in the aftermath of the earthquake.